 Peter Eklund of IOFO, a data center operation supporting the Veterans Health Administration's hospitals, was disappointed that there was no mention of the legacy Alpha system, but felt some reassurance, and noted that HP seemed to be getting back to the environment of the old Compaq/DEC days.

-On the services side, the company unveiled a series of information lifecycle management
+On the services side, the company unveiled a series of

 (ILM) oriented services, seven in total, that are designed to help users define and design ILM systems.